mianasbat/Linux/commonly_used_linux_commands.md

 1. To create an empty file
    ```
    touch
-   # To create a file apple.txt
+   # To create a file sample.txt
-   touch apple.txt
+   touch sample.txt
    ```
 1. It is used to show differences between two files.
    ```